In this article:

 What to look for

-The Central Air Monitor can be installed on both round and rectangular RETURN ducts that are a minimum of 8” in diameter.
-Optimal location is 24” ahead of the furnace filter in a straight section of the return duct to avoid air turbulence — avoid installing within 24” of a 90-degree elbow.
+The Central Air Monitor is designed to be installed on both round and rectangular ducts that are a minimum of 8” in diameter.
+The optimal location is 2ft upstream of the furnace filter in a straight section of the RETURN duct to avoid air turbulence.
+If possible, also avoid installing within 24” of duct bends or other obstructions.

 Airflow in the duct

-The Central Air Monitor needs to be installed so that the probe is perpendicular to the airflow; this will ensure that the device accurately measures airborne particles and chemicals.
+The Central Air Monitor needs to be installed so that the probe is perpendicular to the airflow (see image below); this will ensure that the device is able to accurately measure airborne particles and chemicals.
 The HAVEN IAQ app allows you to optimize the exact angle at which it’s installed.
 This helps increase the stability of the airflow signal and maximize the airflow speed through the probe’s air channels.

-The Central Air Monitor requires 0.4 m/s or 80 fpm of airflow to accurately report data.
-We recommend confirming this level of airflow with an anemometer prior to installing the probe.
+The Central Air Monitor requires a minimum airflow velocity of 0.4 m/s or 80 fpm to accurately report data.
+We recommend confirming this level of airflow while the air handler is running on the lowest speed with an anemometer prior to installing the probe.

 Within WiFi range